 9:00 a.m.- 5:00 p.m. – 23 September 2016

-This year’s conference them reflects the importance of honoring the roots of harm reduction.
+This conference theme reflects the importance of honoring the roots of harm reduction.
 We are thrilled to see harm reduction discourse and practice entering the broader workplace and world.
-At the same time we must reconnect to the grassroots of harm reduction, that is, people as experts in their own lives helping one another and informing our practice.
-Please join us in this process of drawing from the rich roots of harm reduction, exploring innovations in the field, and participating in this creative community of helpers.
-We look forward to seeing you there!
+At the same time we must reconnect to the grassroots of harm reduction, that is, people as experts in their own lives, helping one another and informing our practice.
+Together we drew upon the rich roots of harm reduction, explored innovations in the field, and participated in a creative community of helpers.

 Historically, many psychoanalysts and psychoanalytic psychotherapists have been reluctant to treat participants who are actively using.
 Working with this population can seem frustrating, confusing and intimidating, and it may require modifications to the frame and clinical stance that feel unnerving.
 To work effectively with a person who is currently misusing substances, a psychoanalytically-informed practitioner must be flexible, pragmatic and willing to ask for help.Harm Reduction Psychotherapy is based on participant-driven goals, and meets the individual ‘where they’re at’ in a respectful and welcoming manner.
 There is no requirement for a participant to decrease or discontinue risky behaviors in order to receive treatment.
 The focus is on helping people to reduce drug-related harm while also addressing co-occurring psychological and emotional difficulties.
 This pragmatic approach is in contrast with traditional psychoanalysis.